wp-plugins/utubevideo-gallery/readme.txt

 Features Include:

-- Unlimited video galleries (also known as datasets).
+- Unlimited video galleries.
 - Built in Fancybox support with options to use Fancybox already installed by another plugin.
 - Thumbnail images for videos are cached on your own website.
 - Annotations are hidden automatically for a movie like experience.
 - Set size of video player
-- Order video albums by newest or oldest video first
+- Order video albums by newest or oldest videos first
 - Set video thumbnails as either square or rectangle
+- View counts of video albums and videos within a gallery in the backend

 == Installation ==